CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 4. From the top menu bar, click on the **Deny** button. *Enforce and Deny options provide you another way to improve your score by preventing security misconfigurations*.

 > ❗ Important: <br>
-> Security misconfigurations are a major cause of security incidents
+> Security misconfigurations are a major cause of security incidents.

 ![Secure Transfer](../Images/secure-transfer.png)